IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ## 3. Set up a local build environment

-There are several tools that are used to build:

-* `yq`: Command-line YAML processor (macOS: `brew install yq`)
-* `docker`: A tool to help you build and run apps within containers

 There are several environment variables that need to be set up.
 These are required in order to correctly build the collections.

 ```bash